lwade/eucalyptus-sosreport-plugins/README.md

 Overview:
 =========
 [sosreport](https://github.com/sosreport/sosreport "sosreport/sosreport") is a tool used by many companies to gather the current state of a system into a portable archive primarily for use in troubleshooting.
-Eucalyptus CS members identified the potentials of sosreport and created a package with plugins that target Eucalyptus support needs.
+Eucalyptus Customer Success members identified the potentials of sosreport and created a package with plugins that target Eucalyptus support needs.
 Everything is written in Python and is easy to modify to our needs.

 This project contains plugins for sosreport that focus on the collection needs of Eucalyptus Clouds.
 Once these plugins have been added to a system with sosreport when run sosreport will pick up and execute them if applicable and place the output into the archive.